Why You Should Think Twice About Claiming The Victorian Solar Rebate

 Solar Rebate: Up to $1400 off a solar power system, plus a $1400 interest-free loan

 Put simply, if you are thinking about installing solar power and a battery such as the Powerwall from Tesla, you can either claim the $1400 solar rebate, or use the $8800 interest free loan to help bring down the purchase price of a battery.

-If you already have solar power and you are considering adding a battery, this is also a fantastic opportunity as the price of a Powerwall battery will now be over $4000 cheaper.
+If you already have solar power and you are considering adding a battery, this is also a fantastic opportunity as the upfront cost of a Powerwall battery can now be $8800 lower.

-Powering your home with solar & storage is about to become a lot more affordable thanks to these State Government rebates.
+Powering your home with solar & storage is a lot more affordable thanks to these State Government rebates.

 The Victorian Government Solar Battery Storage Interest Free Loan

-The new battery storage rebate is a total game-changer for battery storage in Victoria.
-Households can now apply for the State Government’s $4174 Battery Storage Rebate through Solaray Energy when ordering a Tesla Powerwall home battery or Enphase IQ Battery from Solaray Energy.
+The battery storage interest-free loan is a total game-changer for battery storage in Victoria.
+Households can now apply for the State Government’s $8800 Battery Storage Interest-Free Loan through Solar Victoria when ordering a Tesla Powerwall home battery or Enphase IQ Battery from Solaray Energy.

 This great interest-free loan that has replaced the battery rebate will make battery storage a more affordable option for thousands of households looking to maximise the benefit of their solar power system & their energy independence.

 The current plan is that 4500 households will be given the rebate in 2023-2024.
 More information on the battery rebate is available here: Victorian Battery Storage Rebate

 The Victorian Government Solar Panel Rebate

-Eligible households will only have to pay 50% of the cost of a solar panel system up to a maximum rebate of $1850.
-As most good quality solar systems cost more than $3700, most if not all Solaray customers will qualify for the full rebate of $1850*.
+Eligible households will only have to pay 50% of the cost of a solar panel system up to a maximum rebate of $1400.
+As quality solar systems cost more than $3000, all Solaray customers will get the full rebate of $1400 if they qualify*.